Rightpoint/RZAssert/README.md

 ## Usage

-To run the example project, type `pod try rzassert` and then run the example project.
+To run the example project, type `pod try RZAssert` and then run the example project.
 There are two different behaviors of assertions:

 1. Throw an exception (and therefore crash) on assert.
 1. Log the assertion with the logger of your choice, and don’t crash.